FreeLanguageTools/vocabsieve/README.md

 - **Lemmatization**: Automatically remove inflections to enhance dictionary experience (`books` -> `book`, `ran` -> `run`).
 This works for most European languages.
 - **Local-first**: No internet is required if you use downloaded resources.
 VocabSieve has no central server, so there are no fees to keep it running, so you will never have to pay a subscription.
 - **Sane defaults**: Little configuration is needed other than settings for the Anki deck.
 It comes with two dictionary sources by default for most languages and one pronunciation source that should cover most needs.
 It comes with a working note type, saving you the effort of finding an appropriate one and/or styling it if you don't want to.
 - **Local resource support**: Dictionaries in StarDict, Migaku, plain JSON, MDX, Lingvo (.dsl), CSV; frequency lists; and audio libraries.
+Cognates data can also be imported for more accurate vocabulary tracking.
 - **Web reader**: Read epub, fb2 books, or plain articles with one-click word lookups and Anki export.
 - **eReader integration**: Batch-import [KOReader](https://github.com/koreader/koreader) and Kindle highlights to Anki sentence cards to build vocabulary efficiently without interrupting your reading.
+- **Vocabulary tracking**: Track your learning progress effortlessly when you look up (including from ereader), review your Anki cards, or immerse.
+The data never leaves your computer, and can easily be exported for your own use.
+- **Book analysis**: Not sure what to read?
+Once VocabSieve gets enough data of what words you know, it can quickly scan books and predict your level of understanding.

 ## Tutorials
 [Wiki page](https://wiki.freelanguagetools.org/vocabsieve_setup)